 Starting From The Bottom

 There we spent the hours building a cleaning business, customer by customer.
 Esther was exceptional in customer service.
 Customers loved her.
-Important because if customers like you, they are willing to overlook mistakes.
-And being a young business, many mistakes were made.
+This was crucial because if customers liked you, they were willing to overlook mistakes—an important factor when you’re running a young business, where many mistakes were made.

 Day in and day out, Esther worked her magic on the phones.
-She scheduled cleaning services for customers, ensuring they were happy.
-She managed the cleaning crews, making sure making sure they had everything they needed to do their job and helping trouble shoot issues in field.
-All of this while taking occasional smoke breaks or snacking on beef jerky which she always seemed to have on hand.
+She scheduled cleaning services, ensuring every customer was happy.
+She managed the cleaning crews, making sure they had everything they needed to do their jobs while troubleshooting any issues that arose in the field.
+All of this happened alongside her occasional smoke breaks or snacking on the beef jerky she always seemed to have on hand, which I later learned was her go-to snack for long hours.

-One day Esther found I was not paying myself a salary.
-She urged me to do so though that was not an option.
-The business precariously hung by a mop thread and needed every cent to survive.
-I lost monies the first year, selling some of my stocks to cover costs as we continually cultivated cash flow.
-Second year I didn’t lose money yet didn’t make money.
-The third year I paid myself a severely modest salary of $150 every two weeks.
-Fourth year I was out of the hole and doing ok, with a salary of around $40k a year.
-Today Dallas Maids is a million-dollar business.
-The pay you put off now pays dividends in the future for fledging ventures.
+One day, Esther discovered that I wasn’t paying myself a salary.
+She urged me to do so, insisting I deserved to be compensated for my hard work.
+But that wasn’t an option.
+The business was precariously hanging by a mop thread and needed every cent to survive.
+I lost money in the first year, even selling some of my stocks to cover costs as we continually cultivated cash flow.
+The second year, I didn’t lose money, but I didn’t make any either.
+By the third year, I was finally able to pay myself a modest salary of $150 every two weeks.
+In the fourth year, I began to climb out of the hole, with a salary of around $40,000 a year.
+Today, Dallas Maids is a million-dollar business.

 In The End

-I don’t recall exactly why Esther left Dallas Maids.
-Though I feel becoming more friends and losing the employee/boss dynamic ultimately caused the separation.
-That and damn she was stubborn.
-Yet sometimes I wonder what would have happened is she stayed.
-What did my life miss out on.
+I don’t recall exactly why Esther left Dallas Maids, but I have a feeling that becoming more friends and losing the employee/boss dynamic ultimately contributed to our separation.
+And, let’s be honest, she could be quite stubborn.
+Yet sometimes I wonder what might have happened if she had stayed.
+What did my life miss out on?
+What could we have accomplished together if she had remained part of the team?

 Afterward